-Thanksgiving Dinner is one of the most ambitious meals around.
+Thanksgiving Dinner is one of the most anticipated meals of the whole year.
 By sticking to the basics and enlisting friends and family, you can succeed at hosting America’s favorite meal!
 Check our tips to survive your first Thanksgiving as a host!

 Christmas may be right around the corner, but it’s Thanksgiving Day that comes right before it that is a quintessentially American holiday!
 From the Macy’s parade to the start of the Christmas season, nothing quite captures the holiday spirit like a Thanksgiving dinner.
 And, while it can be a challenge to put on, there are ways to succeed at hosting for the occasion.
-Let us offer you some tips for getting started on the holiday season!
+Keep reading for some of our top tips for getting started!Jump to Recipe

 What Are Some Tips for Making Thanksgiving Dinner?